High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Appendix B: Six-sub-step sixth-order scheme: SUCI6

-Notice that the above scheme has achieved identical effective stiffness matrices within each sub-step.
-The conditions (\ref{eq:accuracy}) achieving sixth-order accuracy, as well as additional constraints (\ref{eq:2orderi}), are used to determine $ \alpha_{ij} $, which are -10pt
+Notice that the above scheme has achieved identical effective stiffness matrices within each sub-step and the non-dissipative trapezoidal rule has been set in the first sub-step.
+The conditions (\ref{eq:accuracy}) for achieving sixth-order accuracy, as well as the additional constraints (\ref{eq:2orderi}), are used to determine $ \alpha_{ij} $, which are -10pt

 The remaining algorithmic parameters are only five splitting ratios of sub-step size, namely $ \gamma_i~(i=1,~\cdots,~5) $.
-Like the previous composite sub-step methods, the first splitting ratio $ \gamma_1 $ is given to control numerical dissipation in the high-frequency range.
-In the high-frequency limit $ \omega\to\infty $, the characteristic polynomial (\ref{eq:cp1}) is simplified as
+Like the previous sub-step methods, the first splitting ratio $ \gamma_1 $ is given to control numerical dissipation in the high-frequency range.
+In the high-frequency limit ($ \omega\to\infty $), the characteristic polynomial (\ref{eq:cp1}) is simplified using Eq.~\eqref{eq:alpha6sub1} as